Site: Mill Lane Play Area, Barrow upon Soar, LE12 8PY

 Budget: £90,000

-Proludic was delighted to help shape and deliver an exemplary themed playground with a local client that comprises elements from what we do best for Barrow-upon-soar that was truly inspired by the local surroundings – namely the River Soar with its meandering waterway path, canal boats, wildlife such as ducks and glistening lily pads.
+Proludic was delighted to help shape and deliver an exemplary themed playground with a local client at Mill Lane in Barrow on Soar.
+The play park combines elements from what we do best as play experts and the local surroundings.
+The Barrow-upon-Soar Playground was inspired by the local character of the River Soar, including its meandering waterway path, canal boats, and wildlife such as ducks and glistening lily pads.

 Proludic drew inspiration from the river, nature and history in the local area.
-The river and nature were replicated into the thermographic and wetpour surfacing of the play area with graphics of lily pads, creatures that inhabit the area and a winding river running throughout the length of the play area.
+The thermographic and wetpour surfacing of the play area replicated the local river and nature.
+This bespoke design included graphics of lily pads, creatures that inhabit the area, and a winding river running throughout the length of the play area.
 This is all brought together with a large boat multiplay unit which had the colours adapted to resemble the nearby canal boats.
-The canal boat was also adapted to include a plaque to showcase its name ‘The Barrow Kipper’.
+We also adapted the canal boat to include a plaque to showcase its name ‘The Barrow Kipper’.
 It was named after the remains of a Plesiosaur fossil (originally named Plesiosaurus macrocephalus) found in Barrow upon Soar in 1851, known as the Barrow Kipper.

 We also provided a story time area outside the play space for children to take a break from playing in the fenced area.
-Whether children are looking for a rest or a quiet space that is still close enough to take part by observing other children while also taking time away from the main hustle and bustle of the play space.
-This is ideal for children with cognitive conditions such as autism.
+This area is still close enough to take part by observing other children while also taking time away from the main hustle and bustle of the play space.
+Whether children are looking for a rest or a quiet space, they can enjoy this area.
+This story time area is also ideal for children with cognitive conditions such as autism.

-The design was presented back to them in a concept booklet and fly through which the Parish Council found useful in enabling them to visualise the finished area.
+Our team presented this design back to the Parish Council in a concept booklet and fly through.
+They found this useful in enabling them to visualise the finished area

 We contacted several different play park installation companies, gave them the same brief and Proludic produced the best plans.
 Not only did they produce two-dimensional plans, but they produced a video showing a flythrough of what the park might be like when it was fully installed…..Proludic was a very professional company.
 They produced plans and layouts to a very timely timetable.